Luckily, many of the same brands that provide tech-lovers with robot vacuums have started to roll out some really great robot mop devices.

 When it comes to mopping, all it requires is the user to switch out the dustbin for the water tray and set it off once again.

-The V8s does a decent to good job of both vacuuming and mopping.
+The V8s does a decent to a good job of both vacuuming and mopping.
 It works particularly well on hard, flat surfaces, and especially at picking up pet hair.
-Overall, users can rely on the machine to replace the need to vacuum or mop quite so often, and after all isn’t that what one is looking for when buying a robot vacuum or mop?
+Overall, users can rely on the machine to replace the need to vacuum or mop quite so often, and after all, isn’t that what one is looking for when buying a robot vacuum or mop?

 As with all iLife machines, it is gentle on furniture, and its low profile allows it to maneuver underneath most furniture effortlessly, without getting stuck.

 Additionally, the iLife V8s comes with a remote control and the ability to set a schedule.
 This makes the iLife V8s one of the more hands-off options on the market, though it would definitely benefit from voice control or a smartphone app.

 The ability for one robot to accomplish the tasks of both a robot vacuum and robot mop is nice, but it comes with certain drawbacks.